Venue: City & Guilds of London Art School

-All of our workshops give you a valuable chance to develop a range of transferable skills.
-This is a great workshop for anyone who is interested in learning some of the skills required for careers in: Fine Art, Illustration, Animation, Architecture and other areas. (to name a few)
+All of our workshops give you a valuable chance to develop a range transferable skills.
+This is a great workshop for anyone who is interested in learning some of the skills required for careers in: Art, Design, Conservation, Fine Art, Illustration, Marbling and Bookbinding (to name a few)

 You should be creative and have an interest in the careers listed above, or similar areas.
 You should also have good hand-eye co-ordination.